-- Cash on hand or in checking or savings accounts; - Securities or United States Savings Bonds; - Market value of all interests in real estate, exclusive of the structure to be improved or the replacement Manufactured Home and a parcel of real property of not more than two contiguous platted lots or 160 continuous acres on which such structure is located; - Cash value of life insurance policies; - Recreational vehicles such as golf carts, snowmobiles, boats, or motorcycles; - All land in which any resident of the household holds title and is selling on a contract-for-deed.
+- Cash on hand or in checking or savings accounts; - Securities or United States savings bonds; - Market value of all interests in real estate, exclusive of the structure to be improved or the replacement Manufactured Home and a parcel of real property of not more than two contiguous platted lots or 160 continuous acres on which such structure is located; - Cash value of life insurance policies; - Recreational vehicles such as golf carts, snowmobiles, boats, or motorcycles; - All land in which any resident of the household holds title and is selling on a contract-for-deed.
 Value in this case is defined as the outstanding principal balance expected to exist on the contract one year from the date of application; - Life estate value on a property other than the subject property; and - All other property, excluding household furnishings, clothing, and one automobile, and real estate, equipment, supplies, and inventory used in a business.

-Documentation of the Borrower's assets must be verified at the time of the loan application.
+Documentation of the household resident(s) assets of all residents eighteen years of age or older who reside in the household.
+The household resident(s) assets must be verified at the time of the loan application.
 The Lender does not need to reverify documentation of the Borrower's assets if the Lender closes the loan within 12 months of Borrower application.
 The Borrower(s) must execute the Borrower Attestation within 10 days of the loan closing date attesting that there has not been a substantial change to the Borrower's assets.
 If the Lender closes the loan 12 months or later after Borrower application, the Lender must reverify the Borrower's assets and the Borrower must submit updated documentation of the Borrower's assets.

-3.10 Credit Requirements
+3.09 Credit Requirements

-- Credit reports are not required by Minnesota Housing. - Borrower must be current on all property tax payments at the time of application - Borrowers must be current on all mortgage loan payments at the time of application.
-Examples of documentation for verifying payments include, but are not limited to: - A verification of current mortgage payment status from the loan servicer; and - A mortgage statement citing the loan servicer's name and address, the most recent payment made, the date and amount of the next payment due and any past due amounts, and/or any unpaid fees. - There are no additional credit requirements.
+Credit reports are not required by Minnesota Housing.

+Borrower(s) must be current on all property tax payments, mortgage loan payments and on any liens against the subject property at the time of application.

+Examples of documentation for verifying payments include, but are not limited to:

+- A verification of current mortgage payment status from the loan servicer; - A mortgage statement citing the loan servicer's name and address, the most recent payment made, the date and amount of the next payment due and any past due amounts, and/or any unpaid fees.

+There are no additional credit requirements.
 A Borrower's credit history outside of their mortgage should not be used to determine the Borrower's eligibility.
-The Borrower must be current on all liens against the subject property.

-3.11 Separated Spouses
+3.10 Separated Spouses